 If you want better results from your team and your work, you should regularly stop to think about what was learned at the end of each project.
 This will get you thinking about what’s working well and what can improve.

 To help you do this, we’ve created a lessons learned template for Excel.
-At the end of each project, fill out this worksheet and watch how a little bit of reflection can help you achieve better results at work!
+At the end of each project, fill out this worksheet and see how a little bit of reflection can help you achieve better results at work!

-How to Use the Lessons Learned Template
+How to Use this Free Lessons Learned Template for Excel

-The Project Information Section
+1. The Project Information Section

 In this section, you’ll add a little bit of information about the project, so that if this document is shared, other stakeholders understand what this is in reference to.
 This is also helpful so that when you look back at this document later, you remember which project it was for.

-- Today’s Date: Enter today’s date.
+- Today’s date: Enter today’s date

-- Project Name: Give your project a name, so it can be quickly identified
+- Project name: Give your project a name, so it can be quickly identified

-- Project Manager: Enter the name of the person overseeing the project.
-This could be a proper project manager or any staff member who is the owner of the work.
+- Project manager: Enter the name of the person overseeing the project.
+This could be a proper project manager or any staff member who is the owner of the work

-- Notes: This field is for you to add any relevant information you’d like.
+- Notes: This field is for you to add any relevant information you’d like

 - Ideas: Client name, stakeholders, project summary, budget, etc.

-Recording Your Lessons Learned
+2. Recording Your Lessons Learned